Global telecoms operators risk losing investors’ confidence unless they overhaul their performance metrics

 Current metrics fail to capture growth and profitability

-Performance metrics commonly used across the industry, such as net additions and Average Revenue Per User (ARPU), are no longer sufficient to provide management and investors with a compelling story.
-Instead, telecoms operators need to provide the evidence that the business model is performing well and that there is a solid track record of growth and an actionable plan to sustain profitability.
+Performance metrics commonly used across the industry, such as net additionsand ARPU (Average Revenue Per User), are no longer sufficient to provide management and investors with a compelling story, telecoms operators need to provide the evidence that the business model is performing well and that there is a solid track record of growth and an actionable plan to sustain profitability.

 In addition, many new connections are now being generated by multi-SIM consumers and by enterprise and machine-to-machine connections, blurring what a net addition means.
 These new types of connectivity also have very different usage revenue and margin profiles compared with traditional customer base.